Mechanism design for aggregating energy consumption and quality of service in speed scaling scheduling: Marginal cost sharing

 \item[Range of $h_3$:] In this case, the derivative of the penalty function is

 which is zero at

 Note that the second derivative

-is positive, so the penalty is convex, and \eqref{eq:zero} is a local minimum.
+for $\alpha>1$, so the penalty is convex, and \eqref{eq:zero} is a local minimum.
 It is greater than $d_2$ by $\delta<2^{1/\alpha}$ and smaller than $2d_2$ by $\delta>0$.
 Therefore the local minimum belongs to the range considered in this case.

 The penalty at $d_1=2(\alpha-1)^{1 / \alpha}$ is

 We claim that this penalty is larger than $h_1$ evaluated at \eqref{upper1}, eliminating $2(\alpha-1)^{1 / \alpha}$ for a best response.
 For this purpose we need to show